Driving in German Cities, Towns and Villages

 End of Traffic-Controlled Residential Area.
 Indicates the end of the traffic-controlled residential area (sign 325-1).
 Vehicles leaving these areas must yield to all traffic.

-Rules in Traffic Calming Zone / Traffic-Controlled Residential Area
+Traffic Calming Zones / Traffic-Controlled Residential Area

-Start of Traffic-Controlled Residential Area
+Start of Traffic-Controlled Residential Area.

 Posted on or before streets on which pedestrians and playing children have priority.

-This sign indicates the end of the traffic-controlled residential area.
+Indicates the end of the traffic-controlled residential area.
 Vehicles leaving these areas must yield to all traffic.

-In the traffic-controlled residential area:
+In traffic-controlled residential area,

-- Pedestrians also should not obstruct traffic unnecessarily.
+- Pedestrians should not obstruct traffic unnecessarily.

 Roads with signs 250 or 267 are not allowed to enter.

-Entry prohibited except for bicycles and moped.
+Entry prohibited except for bicycle and moped.